themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 If you load this simple web page in a browser, you'll notice a few things right away.
 First, unless you have a thing for [unleaded](http://en.wikipedia.org/wiki/Leading) Times New Roman, it's not the most attractive site, but it *is* fairly readable.
 Second, it doesn't look like we've done anything but put some text on the page. *What's all that Takitapart stuff for, anyway?*

-Trust us.
+Trust me.
 We'll get there.

 Third and most importantly, if you shrink down the browser window to as tiny as you can possibly get it, the site doesn't look a whole lot worse.
 In fact, those shorter lines even seem a little *easier* to read.
 What's up with *that?*